tradecblood/5_minute_trader_training/README.md

 You can create your own GitHub account to store your own notes too — totally optional and not required.

----

-## 📚 Community Learning Roadmap

 The complete **Community Learning Roadmap**, outlining our entire learning plan **(i.e. THIS file)**, is also stored in the same repository:
 **https://github.com/tradecblood/5_minute_trader_study_group/blob/main/README.md**

 ---

----

- # 📚 Community Learning Roadmap — Detailed Learning Plan:
+ # 📚 Community Learning Roadmap (Our Detailed Learning Plan):

 ## 🌟 Phase 1 — Foundation Review (Now → July 26)
 *Making the most of the 5‑Minute Trader Challenge videos while they’re still available*